 The University strongly encourages you to report an incident of sexual misconduct.
 Reporting the incident is the only way that the university and/or law enforcement can take action.
-Reporting the incident and having a medical examination performed within seventy-two hours (in sexual assault cases) are helpful steps in preserving
+Reporting the incident and having a medical examination performed within seventy-two hours (in sexual assault cases) are helpful steps in preserving evidence, which can help in a criminal or university investigation; nevertheless, you may report an incident without any medical / forensic evidence.

-- evidence, which can help in a criminal or university investigation; nevertheless, you may report an incident without any medical / forensic evidence. - You may report an incident of sexual misconduct to Tennessee Tech University Office of Title IX, Derryberry Hall 258, Monday-Friday, 8 a.m.-4:30 p.m.; 931-372-3112, titleix@tntech.edu or to the following Law Enforcement Authorities: University Police, Foundation Hall, 931-372-3234; Cookeville Police Department, 931-526-2125 - Even if you do not report the incident to law enforcement, you can still access medical care, counseling, and other support from the University.
-The Title IX office can help you access resources. - You can report an incident to law enforcement before, during, or after an investigation or a resolution of the incident by the University.
-You have the right to decline to report the incident to law enforcement.
+- You may report an incident of sexual misconduct to Tennessee Tech University Office of Title IX, Derryberry Hall 258, Monday-Friday, 8 a.m.-4:30 p.m.; 931-372-3112, titleix@tntech.edu or to the following Law Enforcement Authorities: University Police, Foundation Hall, 931-372-3234; Cookeville Police Department, 931-526-2125 - Even if you do not report the incident to law enforcement, you can still access medical care, counseling, and other support from the University.
+The Title IX office can help you

+- access resources. - You can report an incident to law enforcement before, during, or after an investigation or a resolution of the incident by the University.
+You have the right to decline to report the incident to law enforcement. - University Police and Campus Security Authorities will help you speak with local law enforcement should you choose to report.